nathanial28w/AnthroSimAI/README.md

 By leveraging cutting-edge machine learning and simulation techniques, AnthroSimAI provides researchers, educators, and policymakers with powerful tools to explore complex human systems, foster understanding, and drive data-informed decision-making.
 Below, we document the steps for setting up the simulation environment on your local machine and for replaying the simulation as a demo animation.

+Interactive applications can benefit greatly from realistic proxies of human behavior, enabling experiences such as immersive environments, interpersonal communication rehearsal tools, and prototyping systems.
+In this work, we present generative agents—computational software entities designed to mimic believable human behaviors.
+These agents perform daily activities such as waking up, cooking breakfast, and going to work; artists create art, authors write stories, and agents engage in social interactions, forming opinions, noticing each other, initiating conversations, and reflecting on past experiences while planning for the future.

+To enable generative agents, we propose an architecture that integrates a large language model with mechanisms for storing a comprehensive record of the agent’s experiences in natural language.
+These records are synthesized over time into higher-level reflections and dynamically retrieved to inform behavior planning.
+We implemented generative agents in an interactive sandbox environment inspired by The Sims, allowing users to interact with a simulated small town of 25 agents using natural language.

+Our evaluation demonstrates that generative agents exhibit believable individual and emergent social behaviors.
+For instance, starting with a single user-defined goal—one agent planning to host a Valentine's Day party—the agents autonomously spread invitations, form new relationships, ask each other out on dates, and coordinate to attend the party together at the appropriate time.
+Ablation studies highlight the critical role of key architectural components, including observation, planning, and reflection, in achieving believable behavior.

+By combining large language models with computational, interactive agents, this work introduces novel architectural and interaction paradigms for simulating human-like behavior in interactive applications.

 ## <img src="https://joonsungpark.s3.amazonaws.com:443/static/assets/characters/profile/Isabella_Rodriguez.png" alt="Generative Isabella">   Setting Up the Environment
 To set up your environment, you will need to generate a `utils.py` file that contains your OpenAI API key and download the necessary packages.